Editorial: BitCoins & LiteCoins; Mining the Future?

 There is one caveat to this.
 The algorithm that started the bitcoins is designed to get exponentially harder as time progresses and more bitcoins are mined.
 This basically means it becomes harder and harder to find the pockets of gold.

 Now, it’s important to make a quick distinction.
 Bitcoins started this internet currency idea, but there is a new version 2.0 of them called litecoins.
 Litecoins use the same concept, but the algorithms were designed to make data mining easier for the layman.
 There is a good reason for this, and that is because it is likely no longer profitable for the average person to mine for bitcoins.
 It requires electricity and a powerful computer rig.
 Currently there are organizations that have sprouted up using specialized hardware to mine the bitcoins.
 They can operate in ways that the average home computer cannot.
 Furthermore, at the current difficulty “level” for the mining of bitcoins, the amount of bitcoins an individual could mine would actually cost more in electricity than it is worth.
 Although litecoins aren’t worth nearly as much as bitcoins ($4.50 versus $188), it is still much easier to mine for litecoins, and the calculations are designed so that specialized hardware will not have as much of an edge.
+Other than bitcoin and litecoins, other cryptocurrencies such as the Binance Token Price have also soared in popularity.
+If you are interested in this topic you might want to check what is usdc – usd coins explained.

 Ultimately, the bitcoins & litecoins concept seems like an interesting trend, and many financial experts have weighed in calling it a huge bubble waiting to burst.
 While that is a distinct possibility, it still opens up a world of intriguing philosophical conversations about the nature of currency and even the nature of reality.
 The imagination begins to wonder what the world will be like in another 10-20 years with the advent of digital currencies.
 If a virtual digital currency like bitcoins or litecoins really takes off in a big way, and the world starts utilizing this currency in a more mainstream manner, what does that mean for the currency of individual countries?
 Could we be seeing the infancy of a future global currency that could change the world’s financial markets forever, or is it just a passing fad?